brnrd/dyss/README.md

 jCSS
 ====

-A library to dynamically create and manipulate CSS stylesheets.
+A small library to dynamically create and manipulate CSS stylesheets.

 Usage
 -----